shyamven/InformationTheoreticLowerBounds/README.md

 # Information-Theoretic Lower Bounds

 ## Overview
 This repository contains a Python implementation of an autoencoder for experimental analysis in the field of information theory.
-The autoencoder is designed to compare the mean squared error (MSE) with the an information theoretic lower bound on generalization MSE across various datasets.
+The autoencoder is designed to compare the mean squared error (MSE) with an information theoretic lower bound on generalization MSE across various datasets.

 ## Installation